Ankit1478/TODO-app/README.md

-## hi there
+## Hi there

-This project contains a simple TODO application it has the following features -
+This project contains a simple TODO application
+It has the following features -

 - Anyone can create Todo
 - Anyone can see their existing todos